Reflecting and Projecting

 3) Gamifying my classroom.
 This has long been an interest of mine and I'm ready to make it happen or at least go down trying.
 I'm buried in this stuff right now and still have some major kinks to work out but I'm excited about it.

-4) Building out my "Thrive" units for my AVID class.
-Last semester my AVID class focused on personal growth based on the materials from the Thrive Institute for Success and I loved it.
+4) Building out my "Thrive" units for my Elective class.
+Last semester my Elective class focused on personal growth based on the materials from the Thrive Institute for Success and I loved it.
 I've got those kids for two full years so why only use a semester?

 Projections for 15-16